- Fire Department

 We live in an area that is prone to severe weather.
 Tornados can occur at any time of the year.
 Now is the time to make sure you have a plan for severe weather.
 A NOAA Weather Alert Radio/Monitor with battery backup is an excellent investment in your family's safety.
 These radios can be programmed to alert you when Tornado, Thunderstorm or high wind warnings are issued by the National Weather Service for Anna and the surrounding area.
 These radios are readily available at most Radio Shack, Home Depot and Lowe's stores or through many online vendors.

-The City also encourages you to sign up for the Code Red emergency alert system.
-Code Red weather warnings will notify your phone of choice in the event of severe weather.
-Sign up for Code Red.
+The City also encourages you to sign up for the Hyper Reach emergency alert system.
+Hyper Reach weather warnings will notify your phone of choice in the event of severe weather.
+Sign up for Hyper Reach.

 For more information on severe weather precautions, visit the NOAA website.